input-output-hk/engineering/blog/2022-07-20-js-backend-prim-types.md

 ## Numbers: The Involved Case

-Translating numbers has two issues.
+Translating numbers has three issues.
 First, JavaScript has no concept of fixed-precision 64-bit types such as `Int64#` and `Word64#`.
-Second, numbers are atomic types and do not require any special properties for correct semantics, thus using wrapping objects gains us nothing at the cost of indirection.
+Second, JavaScript bitwise operators only support _signed_ 32-bit values.
+Third, numbers are atomic types and do not require any special properties for correct semantics, thus using wrapping objects gains us nothing at the cost of indirection.

 <a id="orgc9d245e"></a>